eric-forte/memory-stats-template/README.md

 print(asizeof.asizeof(x))
 print(asizeof.asized(x, detail = 1).format())
 ```
 Note: the above example uses a list of int literals.
-As each `2` object is identical to the following object in the list, only the first reference of `2`.
+As each `2` object is identical to the following object in the list, only the first reference of `2` uses its full memory requirements.
 Python's private heap optimization iterates the reference count to the `2` object as opposed to allocating an identical object.
 This can have interesting behavior especially with regard to mutable objects.

 ### Block Summation using `SummaryTracker()`
 ```py